 Learn how to make your very own sourdough starter with this easy and beginner friendly sourdough starter recipe.
 You’ll be making delicious, artisan, sourdough bread (and lots of other recipes) in no time!

 Have you heard the buzz around sourdough?
 Are you fascinated?!
 I was, and still am.
-I’ve had my homemade starter for about two years now.
+I’ve had my homemade starter for about three years now.
 I remember the struggle when I first made mine… it actually took two attempts!
 BUT its alive and well and I’ve been baking with it ever since.

 I decided one day that I wanted to jump in to the world of sourdough (because its so old-fashioned amiright?!)
 So through some trial and error I made my starter and have worked hard to keep it alive ever since.
 I make sourdough pancakes on the weekends, and a sourdough loaf for friends and family here and there.